-- Liaise with Bellarine Bayside to improve fire and maintenance access into the Reserve from Traum Street.
-Investigate the steepness of Traum Street and the viability of providing pedestrian access into the Reserve including a viewing platform and fencing on the north side of the path to stop dogs entering Point Richards Reserve - Work in partnership with Bellarine Bayside to improve fire access into the western side of the Passive Recreation Area from Point Richards Reserve. - Provide maintenance and fire access along southern boundary including gated access into the Active Sport and Recreation Area.
-Coordinate with the proposed potential wetland works and location of stormwater outlets. - Consolidate existing trails for pedestrians and cyclists.
-Primary trails to potentially be gravelled for shared fire, maintenance and pedestrian use.
-Secondary trails to largely remain as grass tracks. - Provide pedestrian stair access to the Reserve from Welfare Street. - Continue to liaise with Bellarine Bayside to provide improved and consistent signage and connections to Point Richards Flora and Fauna Reserve. - Provide signage, rubbish bins and dog litter bins at access points into the Passive Recreation Area.
-Signage to depict ways to sustainably explore the precinct. - Investigate establishing a system of sediment ponds and deeper wetland pools at the southern end of the Reserve to improve stormwater quality management, biodiversity values and expand habitat for the Growing Grass Frog and other threatened fauna.
-Stormwater outlets entering the Reserve from adjoining residential areas to have gross pollutant treatment traps. - Continue to maintain and improve environmental conditions within the Passive Recreation Area in line with recommendations from the Portarlington Recreation Reserve Environmental Report October 2020. - Investigate providing a boardwalk over new wetland area to provide recreational and educational opportunities as well as a potential connection to Welfare Street and residential areas. - Create a new parking area for access to the Passive Recreation Area that also functions as event parking. - Set aside the area marked within the Passive Recreation Area for temporary event parking.
+- Investigate establishing a system of sediment ponds and deeper wetland pools at the southern end of the Reserve to improve stormwater quality management, biodiversity values and expand habitat for the Growling Grass Frog and other threatened fauna.
+Stormwater outlets entering the Reserve from adjoining residential areas to have gross pollutant treatment traps. - Continue to maintain and improve environmental conditions within the Passive Recreation Area in line with recommendations from the Portarlington Recreation Reserve Environmental Report October 2020. - Investigate providing a boardwalk over new wetland area and potentially other areas subject to inundation to provide recreational and educational opportunities as well as a potential connection to Welfare Street and residential areas. - Create a new parking area for access to the Passive Recreation Area that also functions as event parking. - Set aside the area marked within the Passive Recreation Area for temporary event parking.
 Permit conditions will apply.
 Encourage regeneration of indigenous vegetation west of this area along the former gallop track. - Develop interpretative signage regarding flora and fauna values at the Reserve in consultation with the Bellarine Bayside Committee.
 Provide interpretative signage and seating at key locations in the Passive Recreation Area which depict the various Ecological Vegetation Classes.

-7.5 SUMMARY OF DRAFT MASTER PLAN RECOMMENDATIONS
+7.5 OVERVIEW OF MASTER PLAN RECOMMENDATIONS AND COSTS

-For the purposes of this report, a summary of Draft Master Plan recommendations are discussed in further detail as per the six areas identified below.
+For the purposes of this report, a summary of key Master Plan recommendations are discussed in further detail as per the six areas identified below.
 Due to the size and expanse of Portarlington Recreation Reserve, the following layout provides a more succinct way to summarise the recommendations and their associated outcomes.
-It should be noted that the below areas do not constitute the priority order of the Draft Master Plan's implementation.
-A recommended approach to staging and prioritisation will be considered in the Final Master Plan.
+It should be noted that the below areas do not constitute the priority order of the Master Plan's implementation.
+The total cost to implement all recommendations within the Master Plan is approximately \$10.6m.
+Please note that this excludes contingencies and cost escalations that would need to be applied at the time of funding.

-Map 10: Identification of areas used to separate and discuss the Draft Master Plan's recommendations
+Map 10: Identification of areas used to separate and discuss the Master Plan's recommendations

-Within each area summary and recommendation, a key is included to provide the reader with a reference back to the Draft Master Plan Landscape Plan (see pages 53 & 54 of this Report).
-In addition, the theme of each recommendation is represented by an infographic.
+Within each area summary is a key to provide the reader with a reference back to the Master Plan Landscape Plan (see pages 46 & 47 of this report).
+The theme of each recommendation is represented by an infographic.
 A summary of these graphics can be found below.